Georgie Crozier: Baillieu–Napthine Governments (2010–2014)

-Opposition (2014-present)
+Opposition (2014–present)

-Following Napthine's defeat at the 2014 Election, Matthew Guy was elected leader of the Victorian Liberal Party and Crozier was appointed Shadow Minister for Families and Children, Shadow Minister for Prevention of Family Violence, Shadow Minister for Women and Shadow Cabinet Secretary.
-In September 2017, she was appointed Shadow Minister for Housing ceding her positions as Shadow Minister for Women and Shadow Cabinet Secretary.
+Following Napthine's defeat at the 2014 state election, Matthew Guy was elected leader of the Victorian Liberal Party and Crozier was appointed Shadow Minister for Families and Children, Shadow Minister for Prevention of Family Violence, Shadow Minister for Women, and Shadow Cabinet Secretary.
+In September 2017, she was appointed Shadow Minister for Housing, ceding her positions as Shadow Minister for Women and Shadow Cabinet Secretary.

-Following the 2018 Election, she was elected Deputy Leader of the Opposition and Deputy Leader of the Liberal Party in the Legislative Council, and appointed by Michael O'Brien as Shadow Minister for Health and Shadow Minister for Ambulance Services.
+Following the 2018 state election, Crozier was elected Deputy Leader of the Opposition and Deputy Leader of the Liberal Party in the Legislative Council, and appointed by Michael O'Brien as Shadow Minister for Health and Shadow Minister for Ambulance Services.

+In February 2024, Crozier experienced an attempted home invasion.
+The offender fell from her roof but continued to try to effect an entry by kicking at a door, only fleeing when the police arrived.